 Many people enjoy the taste of Maca - especially our Red Maca, which is sweeter than the others.
 However, some people simply don't enjoy it.
 One way to entirely avoid the taste of Maca is to take Maca capsules.
+Another simple way is to enjoy our Maca extracts (which taste somewhat sweet).
 Beyond that there are several things you can do to help disguise the taste.
 Read more...

 Since Maca works to build muscle and to balance hormones it can have positive effects on physical appearance.
 Our customers have reported success in building muscles in the glutes as well as slightly increasing breast size after using Maca.
 Read more…

 The short answer to this question is "no." Neither Raw nor Gelatinized Maca contains significant levels of resistant starch.
-Read our full article and see ther results of lab tests here.
+Read our full article and see the results of lab tests here.

 Yes, many research studies on Maca have been completed.
 Over 400 studies of Maca (Lepidium meyenii) are indexed on PubMed, the National Library of Medicine alone.
 Other Maca research has also been published – in particular in Peru where Maca is from.
 We have listed the most relevant ones on our Maca Research page.

 - What's The Difference Between Maca and Ginseng?

 While both maca and ginseng are adaptogens, there are several important differences.
 Learn about them in our article maca vs. ginseng.